 Professor of Ocean Engineering and Director of the COAST, University of Plymouth

-Deborah Greaves is Head of School, Professor of Ocean Engineering and Director of the COAST (Coastal, Ocean, Sediment And Transport) Laboratory in the School of Engineering at Plymouth University.
+Deborah Greaves is Head of School, Professor of Ocean Engineering and Director of the COAST (Coastal, Ocean, Sediment And Transport) Laboratory in the School of Engineering at the University of Plymouth.
 She is Board Member and Inaugural Chair for PRIMaRE (the Partnership for Research in Marine Renewable Energy, www.primare.org ) From 2000 until February 2008, she was a lecturer in the Department of Architecture and Civil Engineering at the University of Bath and held a Royal Society University Research Fellowship for six years.
 Before that, she was a lecturer in the Department of Mechanical Engineering at UCL for five years after completing her DPhil at Oxford University.
-Prior to that, she graduated in Civil Engineering from Bristol University and worked as a civil engineer for four years
+Prior to that, she graduated in Civil Engineering from Bristol University and worked as a civil engineer for four years.

 Her research interests include marine renewable energy, physical and numerical modelling of violent free surface flow and wave structure interaction.
 She is and has been involved with a number of research projects concerning marine renewable energy funded by EPSRC, GWR, EU Interreg, IEE, H2020, SWRDA and InnovateUK in collaboration with industrial and academic partners.